xoxkoo/greenhouse-backend/README.md

 ```bash
 dotnet build
 ```
-5. In the project directory create a file named ".nev" and paste there following code:
+5. In the project directory create a file named ".env" and paste there following code:
 ```bash
 Up to discoussion
 ```